yugabyte/yugabyte-db/docs/content/preview/tools/tableplus.md

 title: Use TablePlus with YugabyteDB YSQL and YCQL
 headerTitle: TablePlus
 linkTitle: TablePlus
-description: Learn how to connect TablePlus to YugabyteDB and query using YSQL, YCQL, and YEDIS.
+description: Learn how to connect TablePlus to YugabyteDB and query using YSQL, YCQL.
 aliases:
   - /develop/tools/tableplus/
   - /preview/develop/tools/tableplus/